Skip to main content

 Working with your child not on them

 Respecting a child’s emotional, psychological and physical needs and helping them to feel comfortable and secure is of primary importance in this learning process.
-At times we may challenge them in order to learn, but never to the point of stress.
-We find that stress inhibits learning, and that comfort and enjoyment support learning.

 As a result, we work not only with improving a child’s physical abilities, but also to support their emotional and psychological development.
-We observe that as a child’s movement, perception and behaviour develops their cognitive abilities also improve.